How do we explain the medicalization?

 A way to minimize the operation:

-Medicalization could make it possible to reduce the FGM performed on the girl or woman by encouraging more symbolic gestures (“nicking”) to the severe mutilation practiced by traditional excisers (Shell-Duncan B, Njue C, Moore Z., Population Council, 2017, ).
+Medicalization could make it possible to reduce the FGM performed on the girl or woman by encouraging more symbolic gestures (“nicking”) as replacements to the severe mutilation practiced by traditional performers (Shell-Duncan B, Njue C, Moore Z., Population Council, 2017, ).

 Why do health professionals practice FGM?